Hasmelash95/release-eritrea/README.md

  * Gallery and Info

    1. View Gallery - As a Site User I can find the gallery section so that I have a visual idea of what the org does.

    2. Edit Gallery - As a Site Admin I can edit, add and remove pictures so that the gallery section remains up to date.

    3. Add and Edit Info Contents - As a Site Admin I can add and remove content from the info page so that users can be updated on current team members and locations.

-  4. View Info Page - As a Site User I can can view the info page so that I can know who are the team members, how to contact them and where the offices are.
+   4. View Info Page - As a Site User I can view the info page so that I can know who are the team members, how to contact them and where the offices are.

 ### Scope